Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Experiments

-There is a scarcity in the literature of deep learning-based denoisers that can be applied to signal-dependent row-correlated noise and do not require examples of clean images or extensive calibration data.
-Currently, the only methods that meet these requirements are the self-supervised denoiser Structured Noise2Void (SN2V)~\cite{broaddus2020removing} and the unsupervised denoiser Hierarchical DivNoising36 (\hdn)~\cite{prakashinterpretable}.
-We use these as baseline methods along with the supervised denoiser Content Aware Image Restoration (CARE)~\cite{weigert2018content} for datasets where paired training images are available.
-For details on how each baseline is implemented in this paper, please refer to the supplementary.
+\textbf{Baselines and Architecture}\quad We compare our method with other deep learning-based denoisers that can be applied to spatially correlated, signal-dependent noise and do not require paired images.
+These are the self-supervised denoisers Structured Noise2Void (SN2V)~\cite{broaddus2020removing}, Noise2Void2 (N2V2)~\cite{hock2022n2v2} and Asymmetric PD BSN (AP-BSN)~\cite{lee2022ap}, and the unsupervised denoiser Hierarchical DivNoising36 (\hdn)~\cite{prakashinterpretable}.
+We use these as baseline methods along with Content-Aware Image Restoration (CARE)~\cite{weigert2018content}, which is trained using pairs of noisy and clean images, and Noise2Noise (N2N)~\cite{lehtinen2018noise2noise}, which is trained using two noisy acquisitions of the same signal, on datasets with suitable training images available.
+For details on how each baseline was implemented, refer to the supplementary material.

-Of the denoisers not requiring paired images, \hdn's performance is best, but the model implemented in the baseline's publication uses significantly fewer parameters than ours (7 million to 25 million).
+Of the denoisers not requiring paired images, the performance of \hdn\ is the best, but the model implemented in the baseline's publication uses significantly fewer parameters than ours (7 million to 25 million).
 We therefore evaluate an additional version, termed \hdn~\textit{large}, with a similar number of parameters made by increasing the number of latent dimensions from 32 to 64.

-It should be noted that the \emph{Convallaria B} and \emph{Mouse Actin} datasets had been treated as spatially uncorrelated by Prakash~\etal~\cite{prakashinterpretable} when testing the denoiser HDN.
-We additionally report those results in \cref{tabpsnr}.
-It should also be noted that the noise in the \emph{Mouse Nuclei} dataset is spatially uncorrelated, so was denoised by HDN and its higher parameter version HDN~\textit{large}, which was made in the same way as \hdn~\textit{large}.
+It should be noted that the \emph{Convallaria B} and \emph{Mouse Actin} datasets had been treated as spatially uncorrelated by Prakash~\etal~\cite{prakashinterpretable} when HDN was tested.
+We also report those results in \cref{tabpsnr}.
+It should also be noted that the noise in the \emph{Mouse Nuclei} dataset is spatially uncorrelated, so was denoised by HDN and its higher parameter version, HDN~\textit{large}, which was made the same way as \hdn~\textit{large}.

 Our method requires a choice of orientation and size for the AR decoder's receptive field.
 Orientation was determined by examining the spatial autocorrelation of noise samples, with these plots reported in \cref{fig:visResults}, and following the ablation study in \cref{sec:rfablation}, we always used a receptive field length of 40 pixels.